ktpeace/w0rld/README.md

 ## Live Site

 The live site is currently hosted <a href="https://world-zero.vercel.app/">here</a>.
-There is not much to see today (3/7), but check back soon!
+I'm adding pages and updates constantly, so check back soon!

 Eventually, the site will have a lovely whimsical design I made in Canva, but coding it will be quite unusual and involved.
 For now it will look very basic to get the essentially functionality and features in place.